 God, why would you choose me?
 You see how often I fail.
 You see how often I stray from your lead.
 You see me to the depths of my soul.
 You see me.
 Why would you choose me?
 You know I am weak.
 You know I fear easily.
 You know I am easily led by my emotions.
 You know me.
 Why would you choose me?
 You hear me speak but not listen.
 You hear my heart beat faster as fear keeps coming.
 Why LORD?!
 What God are you that you should choose me?
 Some would say you are mad?
 How?
 How can you be so good?

-In the silence of my suffocated weeping, you simply say my grace is sufficient.
+In the silence of my suffocated weeping, you simply say “my mercy and grace is sufficient”.
 When Paul lamented to you of His pain and begged for you to take it away, you simply said your grace is sufficient.

 I don’t know how I could ever fathom the reach of your grace while I am trapped in this body.
 Oh God, oh God.
 I am so sorry.
 I am so so sorry.
 Forgive me.
 Forgive me for betraying your love over and over.
 Thank you.
 Thank you so much for having mercy on my wretched soul.
 Your grace is sufficient.
 I surrender.